Webb Pierce: Lavish lifestyle and later years

 As his music faded from the spotlight, Pierce became known for his excessive lifestyle.
 He had North Hollywood tailor Nudie Cohen, who had made flamboyant suits for Pierce, line two convertibles with silver dollars.
-He built a $30,000 guitar-shaped swimming pool at his Nashville home which became a popular paid tourist attraction – nearly 3,000 people visited it each week – causing his neighbors, led by singer Ray Stevens, to file suit and prevail against Pierce to end the tours.
+He built a $30,000 guitar-shaped swimming pool at his Nashville home, which became a popular paid tourist attraction – nearly 3,000 people visited it each week – causing his neighbors, led by singer Ray Stevens, to file suit and prevail against Pierce to end the tours.

-He remained with Decca and its successor, MCA, well into the 1970s, but by 1977 he was recording for Plantation Records.
-Even though he had occasional minor hits, charting in a 1982 duet with Willie Nelson, a remake of "In the Jailhouse Now", he spent his final years tending to his businesses, and his legend became clouded due to his reputation as a hard drinker.
+He remained with Decca and its successor, MCA, well into the 1970s, but by 1977, he was recording for Plantation Records.
+Though he had occasional minor hits, charting in a 1982 duet with Willie Nelson, a remake of "In the Jailhouse Now", he spent his final years tending to his businesses, and his legend became clouded due to his reputation as a hard drinker.
 Webb and his daughter Debbie recorded the ballad "On My Way Out" as the Pierces, and she was a member of the country group Chantilly in the early 1980s.

-Pierce waged a long battle with pancreatic cancer, which he lost on February 24, 1991, and was buried in the Woodlawn Memorial Park Cemetery in Nashville.
+Pierce waged a long battle with pancreatic cancer, dying on February 24, 1991, and was buried in the Woodlawn Memorial Park in Nashville.

 Legacy

 Pierce has a star on the Hollywood Walk of Fame at 1600 Vine Street.
 He was inducted, posthumously, into the Country Music Hall of Fame in October 2001 and into the Louisiana Music Hall of Fame in 2008.

 Caught in the Webb–a Tribute to the Legendary Webb Pierce was released on Audium Records in 2001.
-Produced and arranged by singer-songwriter Gail Davies, this album features Willie Nelson, Crystal Gayle, George Jones, Emmylou Harris, The Del McCoury Band, Charley Pride, Allison Moorer, Dwight Yoakam, Pam Tillis, Dale Watson, The Jordanaires, Gail Davies, and others.
-Gail Davies herself first charted in 1978 with "No Love Have I", a No. 26 Billboard Country hit that Pierce had recorded (and taken to No. 4) in 1959.
-Proceeds from this album will benefit The Minnie Pearl Cancer Foundation.
+Produced and arranged by singer-songwriter Gail Davies, this album features Willie Nelson, Crystal Gayle, George Jones, Emmylou Harris, the Del McCoury Band, Charley Pride, Allison Moorer, Dwight Yoakam, Pam Tillis, Dale Watson, the Jordanaires, Gail Davies, and others.
+Gail Davies herself first charted in 1978 with "No Love Have I", a number-26 Billboard Country hit that Pierce had recorded (and taken to number four) in 1959.
+Proceeds from this album were to benefit the Minnie Pearl Cancer Foundation.

 Footage of Pierce singing "There Stands the Glass" was featured in the 2005 documentary No Direction Home by Martin Scorsese about early influences on Bob Dylan.
 Pierce's hit single "More and More" was played in the title credits of the 2006 horror film The Hills Have Eyes.